-CYBR 3313 Certification Study and Preparation......3 The Cybersecurity concentration is optimally designed to equip our graduates with the necessary skills and knowledge to enter the IT workforce.
+CYBR 3313 Certification Study and Preparation 3

+The Cybersecurity concentration is optimally designed to equip our graduates with the necessary skills and knowledge to enter the IT workforce.
 This course will assist students who plan to study and prepare for IT certifications in A+ or Network+ or Security+ or Linux.
-Prerequisites: CYBR 1111 and CYBR 1112, or CYBR 2221 or CYBR 2311 or CYBR 2122.
+Prerequisites: CYBR 1112 and CYBR 1115, or CYBR 2311.
 (Offered by department discretion.)

-CYBR 3321 The 3 C's: Cybercrime, Cyberlaw & Cyberethics ...3 A study of the impact of cybercrimes affecting various entities and organizations engaged in cyberspace transactions and activities including the government, military, financial institutions, retailers and private citizens.
+CYBR 3321 The 3 C's: Cybercrime, Cyberlaw & Cyberethics ...3

+A study of the impact of cybercrimes affecting various entities and organizations engaged in cyberspace transactions and activities including the government, military, financial institutions, retailers and private citizens.
 The course covers broad areas of law pertaining to cyberspace, including Intellectual Property (Copyright, Patent, Trademark, and Trade Secret), Contract, and the U.S. Constitution.
 The study of Cyberethics addresses a definition of ethics, provides a framework for making ethical decisions undergirded by a biblical worldview, and analyzes in detail several areas of ethical issues that computer professionals are likely to encounter in cyberspace and in business.
 Prerequisite: CYBR 2311.